openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 This parameter enables Client Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a Client Registration Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

 `client_id_format`:
 : OPTIONAL.
 A string identifying the format of the value in the `client_id` authorization request parameter.
-The client uses this parameter to indicate how the AS is supposed to interpret the client id and associated data in the process of client identification, authentication, and authorization.
-A certain client id format value MAY also require the client to pass additional request parameters and require the AS to process those additional request parameters.
-The `client_id_format` enables deployments of this specification to use different mechanisms to establish trust between client and AS beyond the scope of [@!RFC6749].
-If the parameter is not present, the AS MUST behave as specified in [@!RFC6749].
+The Verifier uses this parameter to indicate how the Wallet is supposed to interpret the client id and associated data in the process of client identification, authentication, and authorization.
+A certain client id format value MAY also require the Verifier to pass additional request parameters and require the Wallet to process those additional request parameters.
+The `client_id_format` enables deployments of this specification to use different mechanisms to establish trust between Verifier and Wallet and obtain client metadata beyond the scope of [@!RFC6749].
+If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].

 Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].